 Diet: their prey includes fish and water birds although their diets are varied, opportunistic, and seasonal.

-According to reports submitted to WildSide, the best places to see white-tailed eagles are as follows:
+According to reports submitted to WildSide, you can see white-tailed eagles in the following places:

 |Place||Chance to see||User rating||No. reports|